kesav38/maven-web-application/README.md

 To execute build for java code , build tool is "maven" and executes the following command.

     mvn clean package --file pom.xml
+To write the Workflow file, go to cloned github repo ----> Actions  ---> click on "New workflow" --->